Images of Burma

 Day 1 - Yangon (Rangoon) - walking tour and sunset cruise

 Morning arrival in Yangon (Rangoon), and check-in to a comfortable, downtown hotel close to the famous Scott Market.
-Introductory session from Gary before an afternoon walking tour of the city followed by a scenic, sunset boat cruise on the Rangoon River and a welcome dinner.
+Introductory session from your photographer before an afternoon walking tour of the city, followed by a scenic, sunset boat cruise on the Rangoon River and a welcome dinner.

 Photography themes; introduction to travel photography, street-life, architecture, sunset on the river